ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 Windows 10 licensing has evolved significantly since the initial release by Microsoft.
 In addition to the traditional activation methods for on premises networks (KMS, MAK and AD Based Activation) it is also possible to use Windows 10 Subscription Activation.
 The evolution of Windows 10 activation is described below:

-* Starting from from Windows 10 Pro version 1703, Windows 10 Subscription Activation feature enables a step up from Windows 10 Pro edition to Windows 10 Enterprise for those with a qualifying Windows 10 or Microsoft 365 subscription.
+* Starting from Windows 10 Pro version 1703, Windows 10 Subscription Activation feature enables a step up from Windows 10 Pro edition to Windows 10 Enterprise for those with a qualifying Windows 10 or Microsoft 365 subscription.
 * Azure Active Directory (Azure AD) available for identity management.

 Office 365 products require licensing to enable full functionality and support.
 The available activation methods are: